k0staa/k0staa.github.io/_posts/2020-02-09-siddhi-stream-analyze.markdown

 --header 'Content-Type: text/plain' \
 --data-raw '{"msg": "just message"}'
 ~~~
 Let's send any message other than `alert`(like the one above) and after some while send `alert` message more than three times duirng 30 second time window.
-When you look at appliacation logs `docker logs siddhi-demo-app`, you should see that alert receiver print message:
+When you look at application logs `docker logs siddhi-demo-app`, you should see that alert receiver print message:
 ~~~
  [x] Received '{"event":{"msg":"alert","msg_count":4}}'
 ~~~